Dracula AD 1972 christopher lee e1602959580996

 Bram Stoker’s Dracula (1992)

-Gary Oldman As Dracula In Bram Stokers Dracula
+Gary Oldman as Dracula in Bram Stokers Dracula

 Francis Ford Coppola’s gothic horror film is a feast for the senses, with stunning set design and practical effects that transport viewers to the heart of Transylvania.
 The film’s attention to detail, from the costumes to the makeup, is nothing short of mesmerizing.
 And let’s not forget about Gary Oldman’s mesmerizing portrayal of the vampire count.
 Oldman’s performance as the centuries-old vampire is intense, emotional, and haunting.